 Total | 90/270 |

-The recruitment process for the SSC MTS 2025 exam includes two sessions of the Computer-Based Examination (CBE): Session I and Session II.
+The minimum qualifying marks for the SSC MTS 2025 CBT exam are 30% for General (UR), 25% for OBC/EWS, and 20% for all other categories.
 The minimum qualifying marks for both sessions are as follows:

 Category | Minimum Qualifying Marks |